The Best Olive Oil in the UK - Expert Buyer's Guide

 Large olive oil producers harvest olives at night using vacuum machines, which can suck in and kill millions of sleeping and dazed songbirds each year.

-At Sous Chef, we only work with producers who use more artisanal harvesting methods - shaking the trees for the olives to fall, so songbirds aren't killed during the harvest... and also to make a higher quality oil, keeping the surface of the olives free from bruising.
+At Sous Chef, we only work with producers who use more artisanal harvesting methods - shaking the trees for the olives to fall.
+No songbirds aren't killed during the harvest...
+This also to make a higher quality oil, keeping the surface of the olives free from bruising.

 To learn more about why we only stock hand-harvested olive oil, read out article: saving the songbirds.